Participants should be asked to read Chapter Four of the My Catholic Worship! book prior to this meeting.

 - it gives us a special strength of the Holy Spirit to spread and defend the faith by word and action as true witnesses of Christ, to confess the name of Christ boldly, and never to be ashamed of the Cross.

-- The Gifts of the Holy Spirit could be broken up into two categories.
-Discuss each one of the Gifts and offer any insights into the way that each particular gift is manifested in your life or the life of the Church.
-Use the definition of each in the book if necessary to discuss each gift more thoroughly:
+- The Gifts of the Holy Spirit could be broken into two categories.
+Discuss each one of the Gifts, and offer any insights into the way that each particular Gift is manifested in your life or the life of the Church.
+Use the definition of each in the book if necessary to discuss each Gift more thoroughly: